5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 They are the main developers of the files and our primary defense.
 FEDS works on front end development and for BEDS vice versa

+# MTF's, Tsk, PHP, FL
+Organization which helps develop websites.
+The key different from this and F/B EDS is that it works more on sites while F/B EDS work on defense

 # 05 Council
 Lastly the ***05 council*** is the organization for the most important plans.
 The 05 council consists of [REDACTED] personell and plan the most important ideas.
 They are the leading group of OPFA.

+#

 THESE are the 4 organization in the OPFA.
 They are the key to keep this running.
 If you want to join we have a job applications server in this repository.
 This is just a small part of what the ___OPFA___ is achieving.
 Please visit the **OPFA Database Hub** This is where the project ideas are in